 - 7.1.
 Prior to acceptance of a subdivision application, geotechnical testing shall be conducted on the proposed undeveloped lots by a qualified professional so that suitable locations can be chosen for building sites and private sewage disposal systems.
-The report is to include a development area plan showing the suitable building site locations in accordance with Alberta Environment and Strathcona County criteria. - 7.2.
+The report is to include a development area plan showing the suitable building site locations in accordance with Alberta Environment and Parks, and Strathcona County criteria. - 7.2.
 Drainage easements and/or public utility lots may be required for overland drainage that exists, needs to be relocated and/or is required for stormwater management.
-The applicant will be required to contact Alberta Environment regarding any potential drainage licenses and/or approvals for the conveyance of drainage from either onsite or offsite lands. - 7.3.
+The applicant will be required to contact Alberta Environment and Parks regarding any potential drainage licenses and/or approvals for the conveyance of drainage from either onsite or offsite lands. - 7.3.
 Existing and proposed private sewage system discharge locations shall comply with Provincial set-back requirements set out by Alberta Municipal Affairs. - 7.4.
 At time of subdivision, the applicant may be required to provide a surface drainage assessment to address pre- and post-development drainage and recommendations to eliminate any negative impacts on adjacent or downstream areas.
-The assessment is to be completed by a qualified professional. - 7.5.
-Two ATCO Gas right of ways are registered on the quarter section under instruments 1983PM and 7007SR measuring 9.14 meter in width along the entire length of the parcel along Range Road 220 and Township Road 534. - 7.6.
-At time of subdivision, the applicant may be required to provide a stormwater management and site grading plan prepared by a qualified professional to the satisfaction of Strathcona County. - 7.7.
-At time of subdivision, the applicant may be required to provide information prepared by a qualified professional regarding groundwater availability for domestic purposes in accordance with the Water Act - 7.8.
+The assessment is to be completed to the satisfaction of the County. - 7.5.
+At time of subdivision, the applicant may be required to provide information prepared by a qualified professional regarding groundwater availability for domestic purposes in accordance with the Water Act - 7.6.
 At time of subdivision the applicant will be responsible for confirming and coordinating the provision of shallow utilities with the appropriate companies.